 Press 1 and return; wait for the setup to start and follow the detailed instructions provided in the wizard.
 Just be prepared to provide DB connectivity information and credentials; you will be prompted also for the DNS name or IP for connecting from the DB host(s) to the appliance (the DNS name should be resolved by the DB host(s) pointing to the IP address assigned to the DBcloudbin appliance).
 We strongly recommend using an abstract DNS name registered into your DNS server (e.g. “dbcloudbin-appliance.mydomain.internal”) instead of directly the IP; this way the setup is much more flexible in the case we want to re-deploy the appliance with a new IP, add a application gateway in between, …

 The setup wizard should finish with a success message (otherwise, please check the error and register a support ticket if necessary).
-You can execute the command line interface (CLI), e.g. “dbcloudbin info” that should provide information on the running DBcloudbin agent, version number, … In that case, the setup is OK; just check that your application (the one that uses the database) is working properly and everything is OK.
+You can execute the command line interface (CLI), e.g. “dbcloudbin info -test” that should provide information on the running DBcloudbin agent, version number, and will execute basic connectivity checks.
+In that case, the setup is OK; just check that your application (the one that uses the database) is working properly and everything is OK.
 Just move to the next step to execute data migration jobs, moving content to the object store configured (your Azure BLOB container in the case of pay-as-you-go deployment).

 The setup wizard can be restarted again at any point in time by typing the command “sudo -u dbcloudbin-setup /usr/bin/dbcloudbin-setup.sh”.
 From it, we can uninstall the solution, reverting back the configuration performed.
 Once uninstalled, we can safely delete the appliance if we want to stop using the solution.